actiqx/progressbardemo/README.md

 # progressbardemo

-Progress Bar Demo
+#Progress Bar Demo

-Please use npm install to install the dependencies and  then run "grunt serve" to run the server
+Please use "npm install" to install the dependencies and  then run "grunt serve" to run the server